DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 agent.invoke("how many addresses are from Texas?")
 ```

-8. Invoke the agent and ask more complicated questions which are structured queries but in human-readable format which also did not gave us the right answers in the past milestones
+8. Invoke the agent and ask more complicated questions which are structured queries but in human-readable format which also did not give us the right answers in the past milestones

 ```python
 agent.invoke("can you list down all the address IDs for the addresses from Texas?")